Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 ## 4.3 Carreg Wen case study

-Notably, when the the minimum distance to the nearest gauge jumped with the removal of a gauge nearby (_third panel_ of **Figure 10**)
+The rain gauge at Carreg Wen is situated in the middle of the Plynlimon catchment area, and was included in both the CEH-GEAR and HadUK-Grid until 1988.
+In this final example, we used in-filled and quality-controlled data from the Carreg Wen gauge extending 1970-2010 (currently unseen by CEH-GEAR or HadUK-Grid).

-The rain gauge at Carreg Wen was not included in either the CEH-GEAR or HadUK-Grid.
+When the the minimum distance to the nearest gauge jumped with the removal of a gauge nearby (_third panel_ of **Figure 10**)

 <img src="figures/upper_severn_floods/uppersevern_flood_event_mean_difference.png" width="700">

 _**Figure X** Location of the daily Carreg Wen gauge._